qalingo/qalingo-engine/README.md

 0) over Linux, you will find a quick start here : https://github.com/qalingo/qalingo-b2c-linux-quick-start-env

-1) Check your Maven configuration to add nexus.hoteia.com
+1) Check your Maven configuration to add http://nexus.hoteia.com "QUICK_START"/qalingo/tools/Maven_m2_conf/settings.xml
-<QUICK_START>/qalingo/tools/Maven_m2_conf/settings.xml
 Maven profile "dev-qalingo" is in here, with all the specific configuration like JDBC, SMTP etc

 2) Clone git projects like :
 * qalingo-b2c-engine : the core
-* qalingo-b2c-i18n : wordins with *.properties
+* qalingo-b2c-i18n : wording with *.properties
 * qalingo-b2c-shared : resources like jdbc and email configuration, etc etc

 * qalingo-b2c-web-classic-fo-bo : the basic webapps : backoffice and frontoffice